Timeline

 Dennis Motor Lawn Mower

-The mowers were innovative too and Dennis were the first motor mower manufacturer to include a differential in the rear roller allowing it to be turned without marking the grass.
+Dennis' first mowers were very innovative for their time, having created the first motor mower to include a differential in the rear roller allowing it to be turned without marking the grass.

 • 1901